ucll-introductieproject/challenges-23-24/3. shell-challenges/01-basic-shell-commands/description.md

 Try to complete the following steps using only the shell.
 You can use the website above as a reference.

-1. Navigate to the `shell-challenges` folder using the `cd` command:
+1. Navigate to the `01-basic-shell-commands` folder using the `cd` command:

     ```console
-    $ cd shell-challenges
+    $ cd 01-basic-shell-commands
     ```

 1. Create a new directory called `solution` using the appropriate command.
 1. Navigate to the `solution` folder using the `cd` command.
 1. Create a new file called `solution.md` using the appropriate command.
-1. Navigate back to the `shell-challenges` folder.
+1. Navigate back to the `01-basic-shell-commands` folder.
 You can use the `..` shortcut to navigate to the parent folder:
     ```console
     $ cd ..
     ```